 - Iteration cycle should be defined based upon the average size of user stories rather than picking up a random number

-- Allow team members to present user stories during demo as it provides greater insight during introspection
+- Allow team members to present user stories during the demo as it provides greater insight during introspection

 - Teams and not individuals should plan and estimate User Stories and estimations should be done in terms of hours and not days